afragen/recipe-cpt/README.md

 ## Description

 This plugin creates a `recipe` custom post type and several associated taxonomies.
-I have made very simple classes to allow for the easier creation of the CPTs and Taxonomies.
+It uses `composer install afragen/simple-cpt`.

 It is not i18n compliant.